isawamoose/startup/README.md

 Elevator Pitch:

 A collaborative app for songwriting on the go - in solo mode, a user can enter lyrics onscreen and then enter chords above the lyric lines.
 In duo mode, two users can work on the same song.
+Users can save the song to work on later.

 Key features:
 * Songwriting page